jimchen2/jimchen2.github.io/blog/My Philosophy March 2023.md

 Long sleep is necessary for my well-being.
 There is no arguing against it.
 I prioritize sleeping to anything else in life that does not have an immediate affect on my well-being.
 Studying until late night doesn't indicate you are studying hard.
 Sleeping few hours doesn't indicate you are working hard.
 Getting up early doesn't indicate you haven't got enough sleep.

 I need 9 hours of sleep a day.
-It is a good idea to sleep from 8 pm to 5 am.
+It is a good idea to sleep from 8 pm to 5 am, but it is also a good idea to keep it flexible.

 ## Hobbies